zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes-disconnected-entities.md

 EF Core can only track one instance of an entity with a given primary key value in the same `DbContext`.
 Using a short-lived context for each unit of work helps avoid tracking conflicts.

+For a general overview of saving tracked changes, see [SaveChanges](/saving/save-changes).

-For a deeper explanation of how tracked changes are persisted, see [SaveChanges](/saving/save-changes).
+For a deeper step-by-step explanation of what EF Core does internally when changes are saved, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 For more about how EF Core stores entity states, see [ChangeTracker](/saving/change-tracker).

+For a deeper look at how EF Core tracks entity states before saving, see [Tracking Changes of Entities](/saving/change-tracker-how-it-works).

 For the official EF Core documentation about disconnected scenarios, see [Disconnected entities](https://learn.microsoft.com/en-us/ef/core/saving/disconnected-entities).